Last Updated on by

 1. It’s OK to have mixed feelings about all of this.

-I’m not a therapist, psychologist, or professionally trained in any sort of mental health care, beyond one single four credit university class in sports psychology (which doesn’t qualify me to do much of anything.)
+I’m not a therapist, psychologist, or professionally trained in any sort of mental health care.
+My scope of practice there doesn’t go much beyond one single four credit university class in sports psychology.
 But I can tell you that nine times out of ten, people who come to me seeking help with workouts have some sort of emotional stress attached to fitness.
 Maybe it’s because they are intimidated by the thought of starting something new (and I’ll be the first to admit, gyms can be wildly intimidating).
-Maybe it’s internal shame from weight gain or falling “out of shape”.
+Perhaps it’s internal shame from weight gain or falling “out of shape”.
 Maybe they are embarrassed to have other people see them working out.
-Maybe they are overwhelmed by all of the information and misinformation floating around the fitness industry…and there certainly is a lot of it.
+Or just maybe they are overwhelmed by all of the information and misinformation floating around the fitness industry.
+Because let’s face it: there certainly is a lot of misinformation.

 There are seemingly a billion reasons why people may experience negative or uncomfortable emotions tied to fitness, and it is not my job to diagnose these reasons (though I do feel very honored that people routinely trust me enough to open up and share these feelings with me).
 It is my job, however, to reassure these people that these emotions are incredibly common.
 Acknowledge the feelings, perhaps even share them with someone else, and then get to work.
 Chances are, a lot of these feelings will dissipate when you become more comfortable with the gym, and begin getting regular exercise back into your daily routine.